Allow me, if you will be so kind, to coin a new word.

 - Don’t be afraid to really develop it—you might even come up with a whole new magic system or plot!

 Let me give you an example.
-In my book The Prime Trees, the main magic system uses—you guessed it—trees.
+In my book The Prime Awakening, the main magic system uses—you guessed it—trees.
 The wood of trees, specifically.

 Early on in the book, I have a character named Arra who tries to use the magic.
 She takes a piece of wood in her hand and concentrates with all her might, hoping to activate the magic.
 She fails, but not before something very strange happens.